awsdocs/aws-lambda-developer-guide/sample-apps/ec2-spot/README.md

 This project creates a function and supporting resources:
 - src/ec2-spot - A C# .NET Core function.
 - template.yaml - An AWS CloudFormation template that creates an application.
-- create-bucket.sh, deploy.sh, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.
+- 1-create-bucket.sh, 2-deploy.sh, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.

 ![Architecture](/sample-apps/ec2-spot/images/sample-ec2spot.png)